kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Any changes made to the original object will not affect the copy and vice versa.

 ::: tip
-Assignments in Julia always create new labels and may replace an existing label of yours.
+Assignments in Julia always create labels, but may replace the binding of an existing label of yours.
 :::

 # Mutability

-In Julia, the `=` operator can be used to either assign values to a label or mutate existing values that can be accessed through a label.
+We saw in the previous section that the `=` operator can be used to assign values to a label.
+But in Julia, it can also be used to mutate existing values that can be accessed through a label.
+The difference is what exists on the Left Hand Side (LHS) of the `=` operator.

 For example, this is an assignment: